ponyyuhan/Kubernetes_deployment_study/README.md

   Node 1.22.5-tke.6

-This test app has been created an image using docker(Using Node.js to develop): https://hub.docker.com/repository/docker/yuhanpony/web
+This test app(Serverless app) has been created an image using docker(Using Node.js to develop): https://hub.docker.com/repository/docker/yuhanpony/web